The Salvation Army, Canada: History

 En route to England, George Scott Railton stopped at the port of Halifax, Nova Scotia, and held the first Salvation Army meeting in Canada on March 24, 1881.
 He was so engaged in his sermon that he missed his boat to England.
 He preached in Halifax for the following week at various Halifax churches, and a year later, the Salvation Army was officially established in Canada.

 The Salvation Army began operating in Canada in 1882.
 Brigadier Gideon Miller (1866-1949), Staff Architect for the Salvation Army in Canada from April 1906 until 1931, designed meeting halls (often called 'citadels'), hospitals and hostels in cities and towns across Canada.

 In 1886, only four years after it had come to Canada from England, the Salvation Army built its Territorial Headquarters for Canada and Bermuda.
 It also housed the Toronto Temple, built in 1886 and demolished in 1954.

 Arnold Brown (December 13, 1913 – June 26, 2002), the 11th General of The Salvation Army (1977–1981), served as Territorial Commander in 1974.
 Brown compiled a history of the first 50 years of Salvation Army ministry in Canada, entitled What Hath God Wrought?.

-Staff band
+Canadian Staff Band

-Like other Salvation Army brass bands, the Canadian (Canada and Bermuda) staff band, which is sponsored by a territorial headquarters, travels and records on a regular basis.
+Beginning in the 1880s, Salvation Army brass bands began to be established in Canada, copying similar trends in the United Kingdom at the time.
+In 1888, Territorial Commander Thomas Coombs issued an advertisement for Salvation Army bandsmen to form a "Household Troops" band, which would eventually become the first Canadian Staff Band.

+In May of 1914, the Canadian Staff Band departed Toronto for an International Congress of The Salvation Army in London, England.
+The band was travelling on the RMS Empress of Ireland when it sank in the Saint Lawrence River shortly after its departure from Quebec City.
+While a group of survivors briefly attempted to reform the band in 1917, the band eventually ceased to exist.

+In 1969, the Canadian Staff Band was revived under the leadership of bandmaster Major Norman Bearcroft.
+The band participates in most major territorial events, has recorded many albums, and frequently visits local Salvation Army churches across Canada and Bermuda, and abroad.